 DISCLAIMER: This article represents my personal views and not those of my employer or any affiliated organizations.

 On a fateful night in March, immediately after returning from caring for my father (who was fresh out of the hospital) in Wisconsin, New York City was on the verge of a crisis.
-I narrowly made it back to New York for fear of a domestic flight ban, and here was NYC about to go into lockdown due to the virus crisis.
+We narrowly made it back to New York for fear of a domestic flight ban, and here was NYC about to go into lockdown due to the virus crisis.
 So after just having been told nobody was going back to the office, we packed our bags, gathered as much as we could, and booked a flight to Palm Springs the next morning.

-I’ve spent the last 8 months living on the road.
+We’ve spent the last 8 months living on the road.
 It’s not something we’d expected to be doing this year, but it’s a pleasant surprise.
 I’ve been thinking about doing this for years, but kept waiting for the right chance to work remotely.
 The only limitation is that we can’t leave the country.
 So within these 4 borders, we’ve made the most of it.

 A decade of cost of living increases in major metropolitan areas has exhausted urban residents, and often priced out new transplants.
 Those would-be transplants have settled on more mid-size cities that weren’t so prohibitively expensive.
 During the crisis, San Francisco has witnessed an unprecedented 35% drop in rent.
 The most high profile shifts recently have been Elon Musk‘s and Oracle‘s announcements that they’ll relocate to Austin, Texas.
 Another benefactor has been Miami, whose Mayor Francis Suarez has recently courted VCs from Google, Andreessen Horowitz, and others – ending the week with a discussion on the popular Clubhouse app.
 As much spotlight as that city receives, however, there are plenty of other areas that are making waves.